tzeppy/TAZBanana/README.md

 ## Dependencies

 The requirements.txt file contains a superset of the project python3 dependencies.
+Additional requirements include the Banana Unity Environment from Udacity.

 ## Instructions

 1. To Train a model:

-python train.py --episodes 1500 -m some_model_name --no_graphics
+python train.py --episodes 1000 -m some_model_name --no_graphics

 2. To Use/Test the model: